texastribune/tt-docker-base/README.md

 tt-docker-base
 ===========

-This project contains the base Docker image of dependencies for the Texas Tribune website and CMS.
-It serves as the starting point for a [multistage docker build](https://docs.docker.com/develop/develop-images/multistage-build/).
+> As of 11/30/22, this repo no longer serves as the base image for the Texastribune website and CMS.
+For now, it is still in use for the salaries app.

 ## Testing Dependabot PRs